U.S. Mortality Rate Improvement Slowed by Rise in Obesity

 This comparison suggests that rising BMI reduced gains in life expectancy at age 40 by 0.9 years during this period.

 "These results underscore the importance of the obesity epidemic for American health and mortality," Preston said.
 "When it's having this large an impact on the national level of vital statistics it puts the spotlight on the importance of stopping and reversing the rise in obesity."

 The research was supported by Grant Numbers R01AG040212 and R03AG05572401 from the National Institute on Aging, Grant Number R03SH000037 from the National Center for Health Statistics, Grant Number 544026 from the Robert Wood Johnson Foundation and a Population Research Training Grant (T32 HD007242] from the National Institutes of Health's Eunice Kennedy Shriver National Institute of Child Health and Human Development.

 Also see U.S. Life Expectancy Statistics Chart by States - Chart of human lifespan expectancy statistics sorted by U.S. states and race/ethnicity.

-(i)This information is from an external source (University of Pennsylvania).
+(i)Source/Reference: University of Pennsylvania.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.